 If your child is refusing point blank to go to school then other options can be temporarily put in place.
 Insist that school work is sent for your child to do during the days at home.
 Just because they are at home doesn’t mean they need to fall behind.

-All teachers should have no problem grading / marking work submitted externally.
-It may mean dropping schoolwork to the school office once a week or you may be able to submit it online.
+All teachers should have no problem grading/marking work submitted externally.
+It may mean dropping schoolwork at the school office once a week or you may be able to submit it online.

 Benefits of Education